Give Mystic Vale a Try!

-You're a druid striving to bring back the the fertility of the Valley of Life after a spiteful king has cursed and desecrated the land.
+You're a druid striving to bring back the fertility of the Valley of Life after a spiteful king has cursed and desecrated the land.
 The Valley of Life is the birthplace of many spirits of nature, and when this curse descended, the spirits cried out for aid.
 The druid counsel heeded the call and sent forth their four most powerful clans:

-- Beastbrothers (Red): a clan of druid that has formed a lasting bond with animals.
+- Beastbrothers (Red): a clan of druids that has formed a lasting bond with animals.
 These druids hold respect for the ways of animals, including predator and prey.

 - Lifewardens (Green): a clan of druids dedicated to plant life and the power of growth and harmony of nature.

 - Dawnseekers (Yellow): Druids that devoted themselves to watching the sky and measuring the time.
 Often this clan will rise and set with the sun, but some choose to stay up to see the end of one day and the beginning of the next.

 - Waveguards (Blue): Preferring to dwell near streams, rivers, lakes, and oceans, this druid clan has dedicated itself to water.
 They are able to predict the weather with a single drop of rain.

 (Each deck contains the same number and amount of cards.)

 As a druid, your power is tied to the land; the land is your deck.
 You'll go through a series of phases to complete a turn.
 During these phases, you will choose to take risks or play it safe, get advancements, collect spirits, and gain Vales.

 Each deck consists of 20 cards that you'll be able to customize as the game progresses.
 The starting cards are eight blank cards, three fertile soils, and nine cursed lands.
 Shuffle your deck (thoroughly) and lay it face down in front of you.

 - First, you take out all the fertile soils and place them in a separate deck; these'll be available during any turn.

 The amount of VP tokens is based on how many players are in the game.
 These are set aside at the beginning, and when they are all dispersed signifies the end of the game.